HarshavardhanKurtkoti/ChaCha-Chaudari/Readme.md

 # Under Development

-# Chacha Chaudhary: AI-Powered Mascot for Namami Gange
+# SmartGanga Mascot: AI/ML and Chatbot-Powered Robot and Digital Avatar for Namami Gange

 ## Project Overview
-Chacha Chaudhary has been declared the mascot of the Namami Gange Programme at the 37th Executive Committee meeting of the National Mission for Clean Ganga (NMCG).
+SmartGanga Mascot is an AI/ML and chatbot-powered robot and digital avatar inspired by the officially declared mascot of the Namami Gange Programme (Chacha Chaudhary).
 In collaboration with Diamond Toons, NMCG is developing and distributing comics, e-comics, and animated videos to foster behavioral change among children regarding the Ganga and other rivers.

 ## Problem Statement
 To further enhance interactivity, the project aims to create an AI, ML, and chatbot-powered interactive robot mascot (Chacha Chaudhary).
 This solution will strengthen the river-people connect component of Namami Gange by engaging school children, the general public, and all NMCG stakeholders, promoting awareness and information dissemination in a user-friendly and citizen-centric manner.